 The principles upon which synthesis imaging are based are strictly valid only for monochromatic radiation.
 When radiation from a finite bandwidth is accepted, aberrations in the image will result.
 These take the form of radial smearing which worsens with increased distance from the delay-tracking center.
 The peak response to a point source simultaneously declines in a way that keeps the integrated flux constant.
 The net effect is a radial degradation in the resolution and sensitivity of the array.

-These effects can be parameterized by the product of the fractional bandwidth $(\Delta\nu/\nu)$ with the source offset in synthesized beamwidths $(\theta_0/\theta{\text{FWHP}})$.
-Table V(a) shows the loss of central intensity as a function of this parameter.
+These effects can be parametrized by the product of the fractional bandwidth $(\Delta \nu / \nu)$ with the source offset in synthesized beamwidths $(\theta_0 / \theta{syn})$.
+Table 6 shows the decrease in peak response as a function of this parameter.